tinkercademy-bootcamp/chat-project-haxxxil/exercise-6/README.md

 ## Static Linking vs Dynamic Linking

 - What are the differences between static linking and dynamic linking?
+  - In static linking, the library binary is embedded in your executable at compile time and references to the library in the code refer to this embedded part.
+In dynamic linking, the library is loaded at runtime and isn't part of the executable.
 - What are the tradeoffs?
 - How do you enable static linking or dynamic linking in your makefile?